selimhamidou/selimhamidou.github.io/_posts/2023-03-30-how_I_integrated_Salesforce_with_chatgpt.markdown

 public class BackEndChatGPT {

   //We get the token and the endpoint from the custom metadata type Credentials__mdt, that we created before
   //Using custom metadata type is a personal choice.
-I could have used custom setting instead, it would have worked the same private static String token = Credentials__mdt.getInstance('ChatGPT')
+I could have used a custom setting instead, it would have worked the same private static String token = Credentials__mdt.getInstance('ChatGPT')
     .Token__c;
   private static String endpoint = Credentials__mdt.getInstance('ChatGPT')